scribe-org/Organization/WIKIDATAGUIDE.md

 [Wikidata](https://www.wikidata.org/) data is licensed [CC0](https://creativecommons.org/publicdomain/zero/1.0/) meaning [reuse is permitted with no restriction for personal and commercial purposes](https://creativecommons.org/publicdomain/zero/1.0/).
 Even though you can use [Wikidata](https://www.wikidata.org/) data without giving credit, we at Scribe suggest that you actively promote your use of [Wikidata](https://www.wikidata.org/) and join the Linked Open Data movement so that all can benefit from the wealth of information created by its dedicated supporters.

-Scribe uses [Wikidata](https://www.wikidata.org/) - specifically the [lexicographical data](https://www.wikidata.org/wiki/Wikidata:Lexicographical_data) - as a source of language data via [Scribe-Data](https://github.com/scribe-org/Scribe-Data), [Scribe-Server](https://github.com/scribe-org/Scribe-Server).
+Scribe uses [Wikidata](https://www.wikidata.org/) - specifically the [lexicographical data](https://www.wikidata.org/wiki/Wikidata:Lexicographical_data) - as a source of language data via [Scribe-Data](https://github.com/scribe-org/Scribe-Data) and [Scribe-Server](https://github.com/scribe-org/Scribe-Server).
 All the noun genders, verb conjugations and so much more come directly from Wikidata contributors ❤️

 This markdown file provides important information about [Wikidata](https://www.wikidata.org/) that is geared towards people interested in learning about it in relation to working on Scribe applications.
 Edits are welcome to expand and change this document as the community sees fit!